South Korea summons Japan envoy over travel curbs in coronavirus row

 Speaking through a translator, Tomita responded that Kang should be well aware of the worsening situation.

-“The next two weeks are a critical time period that will determine whether or not we can put an end to COVID-19,” he said, referring to the illness caused by the virus, which first emerged in China late last year.
+“The next two weeks are a critical time period that will determine whether or not we can put an end to COVID-19,” the Japanese ambassador said, referring to the illness caused by the virus, which first emerged in China late last year.

+Health Minister Katsunobu Kato told reporters in Tokyo that the quarantine instructions, which would also apply to visitors from China, would take the form of a request for them to stay in their hotels.

+“This is a request, we’ll do everything to make sure people understand,” he said.

 Seoul has earlier protested to the envoys of Southeast Asian neighbours Singapore and Vietnam over similar curbs.